RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 This protocol definition makes assumptions about the underlying channel being used for communication.

-In this case the channel being used is a simple byte-channel provided by Citrix Virtual Channel that allows us to write and read data on the channel.
-This channel already provides the capability of packetization where individual packets are always guaranteed delivered whole and in the correct order.
+In this case the channel being used is a simple byte-channel provided by the Citrix Virtual Channel SDK that allows us to write and read data.
+This channel already provides the capability of packetization of individual packets up to a certain size.
+These packets are always guaranteed delivered whole and in the correct order.

 Guarantees of the channel (From the Citrix Virtual Channel SDK Programmer Guide):